thecodingmachine/graphqlite/website/versioned_docs/version-4.1/extend_type.md

 - The `ProductType` class must be in the types namespace.
 You configured this namespace when you installed GraphQLite.
 - The `ProductType` class is actually a **service**.
 You can therefore inject dependencies in it (like the `$translationService` in this example)

-<div class="alert alert-warning"><strong>Heads up!</strong> The <code>ProductType</code> class must exist in the container of your
+<div class="alert alert--warning"><strong>Heads up!</strong> The <code>ProductType</code> class must exist in the container of your
 application and the container identifier MUST be the fully qualified class name.<br/><br/>
 If you are using the Symfony bundle (or a framework with autowiring like Laravel), this is usually not an issue as the container will automatically create the controller entry if you do not explicitly declare it.</div>

 <!--DOCUSAURUS_CODE_TABS-->
 <!--PHP 8+-->